mishrakeshav/quick-notes/python_creational_design_patterns.md

 ### Abstract Factory Pattern
-- used when you need to create families of related objects without specifying their exact class
+- Used when you need to create families of related objects without specifying their exact class
+- Provides a way to encapsulate a group of individual factories.

 ```python
 from abc import ABC, abstractmethod